Ultraviolet (TV serial): Main characters

-The organisation's main security lead, Vaughan Rice was the sole survivor of a squad of Gulf War soldiers who had been turned by vampires trying to study the effects of Gulf War Syndrome.
-Discharged with post-traumatic stress disorder, he was quickly recruited into the organisation to help eliminate the vampire infection.
-Vaughan shows very little emotion in his role, frequently referring to the vampires as 'leeches' and not hesitating to kill anyone who he suspects has been infected.
+The organisation's main security lead, Vaughan Rice was the sole survivor of a squad of Gulf War soldiers who had been turned by Code Fives trying to study the effects of Gulf War Syndrome.
+Discharged with post-traumatic stress disorder, he was quickly recruited into the organisation to help eliminate the infection.
+Vaughan shows very little emotion in his role, frequently referring to the Code Fives as 'leeches' and not hesitating to kill anyone who he suspects has been infected.
 In the fifth episode of the series, he is abducted and placed in a sealed garage with four coffins timed to open and only barely escapes with his life when he causes one to explode and break open the door.